BestTimesToVisit.com Logo

 Pizza Pilgrimage: Beyond the Tourist Trail

 Escape the crowded pizzerias and venture into Naples' historic neighborhoods to discover hidden gems where locals savor authentic Neapolitan pizza.
-Seek out family-run pizzerias in areas like Materdei or Sanità; look for places bustling with locals rather than tourists.
-Order a classic Margherita DOC and savor the simplicity of fresh, high-quality ingredients.
+Seek out family-run pizzerias in areas like Materdei or Sanità for a truly immersive experience.
+Order a classic Margherita and savor the simplicity of fresh, high-quality ingredients.

 Sunset Stroll along the Lungomare

 As the sun dips below the horizon, painting the sky in fiery hues, take a leisurely stroll along the Lungomare, Naples' vibrant waterfront promenade.
-Feel the sea breeze on your face, watch the fishermen bring in their catch, and soak in the lively atmosphere.
-This is a perfect spot for people-watching and enjoying the Neapolitan sunset.
+Feel the sea breeze on your face, watch the fishermen cast their nets, and soak in the lively atmosphere.
+This is a perfect spot for a romantic evening or a relaxing end to the day.

 See all 8 things to do →